mhbeals/scissorsandpaste/Individual MD Entries/1817-01-06_Caledonian Mercury_357.md

-ANOTHER DREADFUL MASSACRE BY THE NATIVEOF THE MARQUESAS ISLANDS.(From the Sydney Gazette, Nov.
+ANOTHER DREADFUL MASSACRE BY THE NATIVESOF THE MARQUESAS ISLANDS.(From the Sydney Gazette, Nov.
 8. 1815)By the Governor Macquarrie, are arrived Captain Fowler, and part
                     of the crew of the Indian brig Matilda, which sailed from this colony in August 1813, bound on a voyage to the Derwent and Eastern Islands, and from thence to China, but was cut off and plundered, on the night of the